Still life is an artistic genre of photography whereby the photographer captures inanimate objects in a purposeful and aesthetic way.

 – How to create a more complicated still life set up with tips on choosing your props.

-– Practical session setting up a table top composition and selecting your props.
+– Practical session setting up a table top composition, selecting your props and using natural light.

 – Image editing tips and post processing images in Adobe Photoshop.

 Jane Wiltshire is a photographer based in North Bradley, Wiltshire.
 Jane has always had a great interest in photography, following in her father’s footsteps: everywhere they went he had his trusty camera with him, and it’s the same for Jane!

 During Jane’s career she has had many creative roles, from window dressing for House of Fraser to graphic design for Nationwide Building Society, where she frequently art directed brand photoshoots.
 Jane now concentrates her artistic skills on photography, exploring a wide range of genres in her work such as product photography, still life, maternity and wedding.

 In 2019, Jane won the Bath Architecture photographer of the Year competition and also had one of her photos featured as Photo of the Week in Amateur Photographer magazine.

 Check out more of Jane’s stunning still life images on her Instagram at @stillifethroughalens.